Next Start

 Photo from the former site of MMI Orlando

 Students who want to enroll in the program are eligible once they have completed the Motorcycle Technician Prerequisite (MTP) program at MMI.
-The FAST program takes place over the course of 12 weeks and is broken up into four different modules:
+The FAST program takes place over 12 weeks and is broken up into four modules:

 • Module 1: Students learn the history of Suzuki, including prominent technological contributions to the motorcycle industry.
 They also learn about the regional dealership network and service organization.